kinkscene/kinkscene.github.io/content/notes/Cat Club.md

 ---
-title: 'Cat Club'
+title: Cat Club
 tags:
-- venues
   - bars
+  - venue-public
 ---

 Cat Club is a bar in [[South of Market|SoMa]] that hosts [[PlayXLand]] every Wednesday night.
 The venue has a front and back room, each with its own bar, DJ booth, and dance floor.